carsonfb/goldfire-rides-again/README.md

 -------
 Creator of the original GoldFire: Carson F. Ball Creator of GoldFire Redux: Carson F. Ball
-Designer of the palettes (escept pal.bin which is the system palette): Carson F. Ball Testers of the original GoldFire: Chris Lehman and Dan Lehman
+Designer of the palettes (except pal.bin which is the system palette): Carson F. Ball Testers of the original GoldFire: Chris Lehman and Dan Lehman

 License